 For those of you who have always priced estimates with one price and wondered why you didn’t get some jobs, this might be one of the reasons.
-Give them three options for now on.
+Give them three options from now on.

 Now on to the tip of how to speed up your internet connection.

-To hook this up to my Macbook Pro I used this Hub-Connector by J5create.
+To hook this up to my Macbook Pro, I used this Hub-Connector by J5create.

 I just recently switched from Cable internet to ATT Fiber Optic.
-I went from 200 mb down and 7 mb up to what you see above and I am saving about $20 a month.
+I went from 200 MB down and 7 MB up to what you see above, and I am saving about $20 a month.

-My foundation started with my uncle, Knolan Benfield, Jr. He worked with Don Rutledge long before me at the Home Mission Board in Atlanta from late 60s to the late 70s.
+My foundation started with my uncle, Knolan Benfield, Jr. He worked with Don Rutledge long before me at the Home Mission Board in Atlanta from the late 60s to the late 70s.
 He also worked with Ken Touchton.